Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-A well-crafted estate plan will protect the interests of you and your beneficiaries.
+A well-crafted estate plan will protect the interests of both you and your beneficiaries.
 While a will is an essential part of the estate-planning process, a trust can ensure that your assets go to your loved ones without going through probate.
-However, before you create a will for yourself, consider the many different types you can use.
+However, before creating a trust, consider the different types available.
 This decision will be vital to how well your estate plan holds up.

 Tips for Estate Planning

 • If you’re unsure whether a trust belongs in your estate plan, you don’t have to go it alone.
-A financial advisor can help you create the right plan to help you reach your goals.
+Most financial advisors have the resources to help you put together an estate plan.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/DNY59, ©iStock.com/designer491, ©iStock.com/simonkr